Horsetooth Outlet Project (HOP) - Infrastructure Improvements#

-How Will HOP Affect Our Community?
+How Did HOP Affect Our Community?#

-When Will HOP Begin?
+When Did HOP Begin?

 So, What Is An Outlet?

-If you're wondering what an outlet is, you're not alone.
-To put it in simple terms, the outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to our Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
+The outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to our Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
 It's a very valuable asset in delivering the water we drink, bathe in and use on our landscapes.

 There's a much more complicated answer that involves intake structures, conduit, control house gates, regulating gates, valves, gate chambers and stilling basins – all of which are located in a dam and are used to control water releases from a reservoir.

-What Are The Improvements?
+What Were The Improvements?